-Fair welfare campaign
+Fair welfare support

-The welfare system plays a vital role when it comes to preventing and tackling homelessness.
+Welfare support plays a vital role when it comes to preventing and tackling homelessness.

-We are campaigning for a welfare system which:
+We are working for welfare support which:

 - prevents homelessness

 - helps individuals to get back on their feet

 - does not disadvantage vulnerable people

 - works with homelessness charities to provide the best support possible

 We already know UC can be problematic.
 But we need to find out more and identify practical solutions.
 This is why we are working with members, particularly in London, to gather evidence and and ideas for delivery of UC in a way that works for people experiencing homelessness.
 If you or the people you work with have experience of claiming UC and want to tell us about it or you have ideas about how UC might work more effictively for people experiencing homelessness, please let us know via our survey.